 Former employees of the supermarket chain claim that their employer violated the BIPA when they were required, without obtaining prior written permission, to record their attendance with their fingerprint on a biometric time clock.
 The plaintiffs also claim that the employer never provided a written document that outlined the specific purpose of data collection, how it will be stored, and how it will be destroyed.

-Damages could reach up to 10 million US dollars (or 12.5 million AU dollars.)
+Damages could reach up to 10 million US dollars (or around 8 million pounds.)